As a civilian, John Baskeyfield spent his time as a butcher, but during the Battle of Arnhem, he turned his skills to a different type of killing.

 The four battalions that were left over from the assault fell back to Oosterbeek, which housed the main divisional positions.

-Major Robert Cain then formed the panicked and demoralized men into a screen half a mile in front of their 75mm Howitzers.
+Major Robert Cain then formed the panicked and demoralised men into a screen half a mile in front of their 75mm Howitzers.
 This was designated as Thompson Force, but Major Richard Lonsdale took control of these troops later on in the day.

 It was on the 20th of September that the Germans began to attack Lonsdale’s men.
 The engagement began just after dawn, and Baskeyfield found himself in charge of two anti-tank guns defending the road between Arnhem and Oosterbeek.